 Need an Ursa Major Manual?
 The Seven Woods site has links to pdf’s of all the Ursa Major Owner’s Manuals and Service Manuals.
 Click here for the list.

 Studio Electronics, Inc. services all the Ursa Major models.
 Sometimes these are relatively simple repairs, but more often they are not.
 The SST-282 Space Station remains the most popular unit, and we receive many every year for servicing.
 Like many other vintage pieces, capacitor failure is very common.
-At a minimum we recommend recap of the power supply, but it better to replace all 59 electrolytic and tantalum capacitors.
+At a minimum we recommend recap of the power supply, but it is better to replace all 59 electrolytic and tantalum capacitors.
 In addition to faulty capacitors, we often see bad RAM IC’s, faulty opamps, and intermittent connectors, pots, and switches.
-Full recap and repair is usually about $725.
+Full recap and repair is usually about $1,065.
 Repair charges for the other models vary widely.
 For more info, please contact us.

 David Kulka January, 2009